YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-world.md

 # Gale world default config

+!!! info

+    The YAML config below shows the structure and default config values of Gale's world defaults config (==config/gale-world-defaults.yml==)

+    The config bases on the latest 1.21.1 branch of Leaf

+    Click arrow button behind the config node to show description of it

 ```yaml title="gale-world-defaults.yml"
 # This is the world defaults configuration file for Gale.
 # As you can see, there's a lot to configure.
 Some options may impact gameplay, so use